Health

 Any condition that impedes urine flow from the bladder can result in a favorable environment for bacteria to grow.
 This is why UTIs are more common in men over 50, who are more likely to have an enlarged prostate that can block urine flow.

-Because men who are not circumcised have a higher risk, it is important to maintain proper hygiene, including pulling the foreskin back to clean underneath, in order to prevent any bacteria growth and subsequent infection.
+Because uncircumcised males are more likely to develop a UTI than those who are circumcised, it is important to maintain proper hygiene in order to prevent any bacteria growth and subsequent infection.

 What are the symptoms of urinary tract infection in men?